Abdulzy/HotelManagementSystem/README.md

 <h3 align="center">Hotel Management System for Booking and Managing Guest</h3>
 Concept software built as final project for software engineering class.
 Supports authentication, data analysis and a sql database hosted on heroku to store room and user information All dependent libraries are in the `libraries folder`.
 Add all libraries to project before runing.
-Also `JDK 8` is recommended to avoid errors.
+Also `JDK 8` is recommended to avoid errors as some of the imports are no longer supported by the newer JDK's.

 ## Built With